agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 An important thing to note, the fields here in the struct need to match the order they are defined in the schema.rs file.
 This will also match the order they were defined in the migration file.
 So if you were to remove `body` and add it back in a new migration, you would need to move `body` in the struct to the bottom.
 Probably the one thing that annoys me about diesel, but I realize given the trickyness of making this work, there's not an easy answer.

 Next add a function to Question struct to get us all the records.
 First update `db/src/lib.rs` by adding a macro_use.
 This is so we can pull data out of schema module.
+Diesel will automatically load the schema.rs file, and this allows it to have the macros used in that file defined in our project scope.

 ```rust
 // db/src/lib.rs